 Like to see an example?

-I’ve included a template recipe from the 2-Minute Meal Plan below…
+I’ve included a template recipe from my ‘Master Your Meal Plan‘ online cooking class below…

 1/2 aromatic vegetable, chopped